dyphire/mpv-scripts/README.md

 ## copy_subortime.lua

-Copies the current subtitle content or the current time of the playing file（Windows）
+Copies the current subtitle content or the current time of the playback file.
+(Windows)

 Modified from [linguisticmind/mpv-scripts](https://github.com/linguisticmind/mpv-scripts)